 How to Harvest Microgreens

-Grow time varies depending on what type of plant you’re growing but they will typically be ready to harvest within 2 to 3 weeks.
-You’ll know they’re ready when they sprout their first “true leaves’ as opposed to the cotyledons, or “seed leaves”, that come directly from the seed.
+Grow time varies depending on what type of plant you’re growing.
+But, as a rule, they will typically be ready to harvest within 2 to 3 weeks.
+They’re ready when they sprout their first “true leaves,” as opposed to the “seed leaves” that come directly from seed.
 They should be about 1 to 2 inches tall once they’re ready to harvest.

-To reap your tiny crop, cut the microgreens just above the soil level with some scissors or small shears.
-Give them a bit of a rinse and they’re ready to throw into a salad, stuff into a sandwich, or place as a lovely garnish on the side of any dish.
+To reap your tiny crop, cut the microgreens just above the soil level with some plant scissors or small shears.
+Give them a bit of a rinse and they’re ready!
+Throw them into a salad, or sandwich, or place as a garnish on the side of any dish.

 Many types of plants will regrow a few times after harvesting, allowing you to get multiple crops from every planting.
-When they’re done producing useful plant material you can pull up the roots and plant a new crop or simply dispose of the soil in your compost bin.
+When they’re done producing useful plant material, you can pull up the roots and plant a new crop.
+Alternatively, simply dispose of the soil in your compost bin.